Bozzer250/WalmartSalesAnalysis/README.md

 **4. Conclusion:**

-# Business Questions To Answer....
+# Business Questions To Answer...
 ## Generic Question
 1. How many unique cities does the data have?
 2. In which city is each branch?